 LEARN TO SKATE

 At Thornhill, we offer 3 different programs for learning to skate.
-Scroll down below for more information.
+Please see below for more information.

 Pre-CanSkate introduces skating to young children aged 3 & 4 on the first day of the program.
-It is a 30 minute group lesson with a coach-to-student ratio of a maximum of 1:4 with a NCCP-trained coach.
+It is a 30 minute group lesson with a coach-to-student ratio of a maximum of 1:5 with a NCCP-trained coach.
 Skaters will learn the basics of moving forward, moving backwards, and standing up unassisted in a fun, encouraging environment with teaching aids, games and a wide variety of activities.
 Skaters are assessed every time they are on the ice and will move up to CanSkate when ready or when the skater turns 5.
 Skaters are not required to have any previous skating experience to participate in Pre-CanSkate.
-Skaters are required to have skates, a warm jacket, warm pants, mittens and a CSA approved hockey helmet with a face mask.
+Skaters are required to have skates, a warm jacket, warm pants, mittens and a CSA approved hockey helmet.
+Face masks are optional but highly encouraged.

 Sorry, no parents on the ice.